 Use title case for the section title (property

-titleUppercase = “true”).
+titleUppercase = “false”).
 The title can have an item counter, which is displayed in parentheses.
 If a section contains only one subsection, the title of the subsection is used as the name of the section.
 In this case, there is no subsection submenu in the anchor bar.

 Global actions are always placed at subsection level.
 Sections can only contain subsections, not content.
 Because of this, the object page only provides toolbars for global actions at the subsection level.

 Subsections are the containers for actual content.
 Always place individual controls inside the subsections.
 Subsection content is arranged according to the column layout approach for the respective screen size.
 A subsection can include containers for different controls (mixed content).